 This 8-mile hike will take you into the heart of the Porcupine Mountains Wilderness State Park and give you a great vantage point of the region’s beautiful scenery at the park’s highest point.

-- Park at the end of Summit Peak Road (from the park’s Visitor Center, head south on Headquarters Road, turn west on South Boundary Road and follow for 11 miles to Summit Peak Road)
+- Park at the Summit Peak Tower Trailhead (from the park’s Visitor Center, head south on Headquarters Road, turn west on South Boundary Road and follow for 11 miles to Summit Peak Tower Trailhead)

 - Hike 3 miles northwest on the South Lake Mirror Trail, which passes the western shore of scenic Mirror Lake

 - Head southwest along the Little Carp River Trail—one of the most scenic trails in the state park—for about 1.5 miles to the Beaver Creek Trail